Wondering which is best for you?

 It also tilts and pivots – so you can turn the screen and watch it while you’re working out off the treadmill (for example if you’re doing a stretching program on iFit).

-The Proform 9000 console does tilt up and down.
-But you can’t turn or swivel it like you can on the Nordictrack 1750
+The Proform 9000 console does tilt.
+But you can’t turn or swivel it like you do on the Nordictrack 1750

 So the console on the Nordictrack 1750 does have it’s own advantages vs the Proform 9000.

 One isn’t necessarily better than another – it just depends on what you prefer at the end of the day.

 Runners especially need a stable treadmill that doesn’t wobble or shake when you pick up the pace.
 And stability can be largely affected by the weight of the machine.

 A heavier machine will feel more solid and stable when you pick up the pace – other things being equal.